kign/c4wa/etc/doc/language.md

   * Pointers to arrays, arrays of arrays
   * Function names as variables, indirect function calls
   * Bit Fields
-  * Almost all new features introduced in C99 and later standards (except variable-length arrays, intermingled declarations, and one-line comments which are all supported)
+  * Almost all new features introduced in C99 and later standards (except runtime-length arrays, intermingled declarations, and one-line comments which are all supported)

 ## A bit more details